pikakid98/decluttertube/README.md

 `NoEmailLeak` Useful for livestreamers who are worried about clicking on something and accidentally leaking their email to the internet

+`NoKappa` Hides livestream chat and chat replays for stream VODs and premieres

 Please be aware that some of these filters may be broken or contain duplicate filters.
 I'll fix these as soon as I find them or they get reported